A holistic approach to commercial property

 In the commercial property space, Nova Properties aims to consistently rejuvenate and maintain its portfolio of assets in order to attract a tenant mix that is both relevant for the location and long-lived, in order to create stable, yet outstanding consumer experiences for the communities that are served by them.
-This is enabled by its strong, experienced management team and superior in-house accounting, finance, tax and legal, stakeholder administration and communication and property management and leasing resources.
+This is enabled by its strong, experienced management team and superior in-house accounting, finance, tax and legal, stakeholder administration and communication and contracted property management and leasing resources.

 Frontier provides in-house accounting, finance, tax, company secretarial and stakeholder administration and communication services.

-Centro provides comprehensive property management services, which include, but are not limited to, the management and control of income, expenses, arrears, vacancies, facilities management, soft services, property maintenance and financial management.
+External contracted service providers in turn provide comprehensive property management services, which include, but are not limited to, the management and control of income, expenses, arrears, vacancies, facilities management, soft services, property maintenance and financial management.
 Supplementary services include broking (leasing and sales) and project management (new developments, redevelopments and refurbishments).

 Nova Properties’ focus on ongoing redevelopment and property enhancements also contribute to addressing vacancies by virtue of the process being fast-tracked from the planning stage, to bringing funding partners on board, to leveraging long-term relationships with professionals, such as architects, engineers and quantity surveyors, right through to engaging with development and construction partners.